osg-htc/operations/docs/acops.md

 # Communication
 # Operations
 ## Key Acomplishments and Events
-### "GOC" is now IU-OPS.
+### Part of "GOC" is now IU-OPS.
 I made that up, am not married to it and open to suggestions.
    * Begs the question, how to represent other operational sites here?

 ### Previously reported we were "near capacity"